Pip Hicks: Second World War

-At the start of the Second World War, Hicks was still a major, but was promoted to acting lieutenant colonel in May 1940 and commander of the 2nd Battalion, Royal Warwickshire Regiment, which from February 1940 was serving in the 144th Brigade of the 48th (South Midland) Infantry Division.
-The battalion played a prominent part in the Battle of Dunkirk, part of the Battle of France, for which Hicks was awarded a Distinguished Service Order.
+At the start of the Second World War in September 1939, Hicks was still a major, but was promoted to acting lieutenant colonel in May 1940 and commander of the 2nd Battalion, Royal Warwickshire Regiment, which from February 1940 was serving in the 144th Brigade of the 48th (South Midland) Infantry Division.
+The battalion played a prominent part in the Battle of Dunkirk, part of the Battle of France, for which Hicks was awarded a Distinguished Service Order (DSO).

 In 1942, Hicks was given command of an airborne formation, the 1st Airlanding Brigade, part of the 1st Airborne Division, and in 1943 was promoted to brigadier.
 During Operation Ladbroke – part of the Allied invasion of Sicily – Hicks's glider landed in the sea 1 mi offshore.
 Hicks and the other men on board decided to swim ashore.
 Once there he gathered a force together and prepared to attack a coastal artillery battery.
-For his actions in Sicily Hicks was awarded a second Distinguished Service Order.
-The citation stated: "Brigadier Hicks commanded and led the 1st Airlanding Brigade in its moonlight attack at Syracuse on the night 9–10 July 1943.
-His own glider landed in the sea.
-He and his party swam ashore and took part in the fighting against enemy coast defences.
-Throughout the entire operation Brigadier Hicks showed the highest qualities of leadership, courage and devotion to duty."
+For his actions in Sicily Hicks was awarded a second DSO.
+The citation stated:

 During the Battle of Arnhem, part of Operation Market Garden, on the night of 17–18 September, the commander of the 1st Airborne Division, Major-General Roy Urquhart, was reported missing and Brigadier Hicks assumed command of the 1st Airborne Division during a crucial period.
+Hicks's brigade went on to sustain severe casualties over the next few days before being withdrawn to the United Kingdom with less than half of its original strength.

 After the battle was over, Field Marshal Sir Bernard Montgomery wrote in a letter to the Chief of the Imperial General Staff (CIGS), Field Marshal Sir Alan Brooke, that, "There is no doubt Hicks did extremely well at Arnhem, but there is also no doubt that it has been too much for him and he is not now fit to fight again in battle in this war."
 Montgomery went on to recommend that Hicks be considered for command of an area in England or overseas.
-He was succeeded in command of the brigade by Brigadier Roger Bower.
+Hicks was succeeded in command of the brigade by Brigadier Roger Bower.

 On 23 March 1945, Hicks was appointed a Commander of the Order of the British Empire.